 These events are for professionals who have strategic social media as the core function (over 50%) of their role working in charities.

 If you’d like to be one of the first to hear about these events, please email Sarah Cutress to sign up to the mailing list.

-If you’re interested in presenting at a future event or joining the steering group, please contact Harriet Smith for more information.
+If you’re interested in presenting at a future event or joining the steering group, please contact Vanessa Weddell for more information.